 Can we consider both design and business needs simultaneously, and parallel prototype a new customer experience and a new business model?
 Director, Clay Maxwell posits how to use some of the designer’s toolkit to consider business problems.

 The DesignDC Conference brings together Washington-area designers, architects, planners, and building industry professionals for a dialogue on technology and innovation.
-We're excited for Tim to join the discussion with a keynote addressing design and the current innovation environment.
+We're excited Tim joined the discussion with a keynote addressing design and the current innovation environment.